manu-peter/terraform/README.md

 The basic command of Terraform are. :

-- terraform init    --> To initialize terraform in that directory.
+- terraform init    --> To initialize terraform in that working directory.
 - terraform plan    --> To see the plans.
 - terraform fmt     --> To align the format.
 - terraform apply   --> To execute.